Email image popup

 This is where you can iron out any kinks and get feedback.
 Testers who have benefited from your coaching services will be happy to provide a testimonial, which you can use for marketing purposes.

-Just like any business, you need to spend some time in your marketing efforts in order to attract ideal clients.
+Just like any business, most coaches need to spend some time attracting ideal clients.
 What’s important here is to stand out from the sea of other coaches.
 Remember to highlight what makes you unique by accurately describing your services and showcasing your strengths, credentials, and experience.
-Make sure to always keep in mind and speak to your ideal clients.
+And lead with your story... that's powerful.

 Here are some marketing strategies you can implement to attract new clients:

-• Use social media to create an online presence for your coaching business.
-Choose social channels that make sense for your business and where your ideal client is likely to hang out the most (e.g. Facebook, Twitter, LinkedIn, Instagram, even TikTok depending on the type of content and age of the target audience).
+• Use social media: Choose social channels that make sense for your business and where your ideal client is likely to hang out the most (e.g. Facebook, Twitter, LinkedIn, Instagram, even TikTok depending on the type of content and age of the target audience).
 Make sure to engage with content as well, don’t just post and expect others to like your stuff.
+But there's a lot of noise on social.
+Don't be surprised if you don't get an explosion of clients just from posting regularly.

-• Email marketing might make sense, especially if you’ve already built up an email list.
-You can provide some suggestions to help solve a particular problem.
+• Integrate email: Email marketing can be a solid client acquisition strategy--since 99% of email users check their inbox daily.
+So give value in people's inbox.
 For example, if you’re a nutrition coach, you can provide five examples of healthy snacks to prepare on the fly.
 Each week you can provide a new tip with a call to action (CTA) to sign up for your coaching program.

 Conclusion